0x57Origin/OriginLabs/README.md

 1\.
 [Internal Asset Discovery](Pentesting/Reconnaissance_&_Asset_Discovery/Internal_asset_discovery.md) - Full Nmap port scan against a Windows 11 VM, confirmed 3 open ports (135, 139, 445), pulled the hostname and OS build with Netexec, and documented the asset inventory baseline.

+2\.
+[Service Fingerprinting](Pentesting/Reconnaissance_&_Asset_Discovery/Service_Fingerprinting.md) - Enabled RDP and WinRM on the Windows 11 VM, then I ran Nmap NSE scripts against both services, enumerated SMB shares and password policy with Netexec, and documented all the findings including a patched CVE (CVE-2025-21293).

 ## Quick Fixes

 1\.
 [No Internet on Windows 11 VM](QuickFixes/No_Internet_VirtualBox.md) - VirtualBox VM had no route out.
 Traced it to the adapter sitting on a dead network plus an old static IP left over from a pfSense lab.
 Fixed it by putting the adapter back on the live network and flipping Windows back to DHCP.